RakshithKothuru/Systolic_Matrix_Multiplier/README.md

 - Hennessy, J. L., & Patterson, D. A. (2017). *Computer Architecture: A Quantitative Approach*.
 Morgan Kaufmann.
 - [Systolic array - Wikipedia](https://en.wikipedia.org/wiki/Systolic_array)

-## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code with proper attribution.